SasView/sasview.github.io/faq.md

     * Fitting > Manage Custom Models > Add  file...
 (In SasView 5.x)

 *   If the required custom model does not appear in the drop-down list of Plugin Models in the FitPage then compilation is likely to have failed.
 Check the Console (in SasView 3.x/4.x) or Log Explorer (in SasView 5.x) or sasview.log file (all versions) for clues to the reason why.

+### Why will SasView no longer start?

+*   This may be because you have installed a version of SasView 5.x but still have a version of SasView 4.x installed.
+*   It is perfectly fine to install multiple versions of SasView as long as you put them separate folders.
+So during the installation procedure you must specify a new installation folder name.
+*   However, they will all use a common shared folder in your profile:

+    *   C:\Users\\username\\.sasview (Windows)
+    *   ~.sasview\ (Mac)

+*   We believe there may be instances where the new installation corrupts the contents of this folder.
+In such instances, deleting this folder, so that SasView can re-create it when it is next run, may solve the problem.

+*   Warning! the .sasview folder contains a sub-folder with your plugin models.
+If you wish to preserve those plugin models, you should make temporary copies of them before deleting .sasview.